Duo doesn't work with my phone anymore

 To generate your backup codes:

-- Select the Generate button on the bottom of the page to receive 10 backup codes.
+2. Select the Generate button at the bottom of the page to receive 10 backup codes.

-- Copy and paste the codes in a document, and then print the document.
+3. Copy and paste the codes into a document, and then print the document.

 In the event you misplace or replace your mobile device or hardware token (or if you just left it at home), you can use one of your emergency backup codes.
 Here's how: